 ChainTax is a tax calculation tool and does not provide financial, legal, or tax advice.
 The figures generated are estimates based on on-chain data and published HMRC guidance.

-Always verify your figures with a qualified tax adviser before filing your Self Assessment return.
-ChainTax is not liable for any errors in your tax return.
+Always verify your figures with a qualified tax adviser before filing your Self Assessment return — every disposal shows its working, so they can check each number line by line.